Agenta-AI/agenta/README.md

 We are usually hanging in our Slack.
 Feel free to [join our Slack and ask us anything](https://join.slack.com/t/agenta-hq/shared_invite/zt-1zsafop5i-Y7~ZySbhRZvKVPV5DO_7IA)

 Check out our [Contributing Guide](https://docs.agenta.ai/misc/contributing/getting-started) for more information.

-Check out our [Contributing Guide](https://docs.agenta.ai/misc/contributing/getting-started) for more information.

 ## Contributors ✨

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-48-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):